Novo Nordisk Postdoctoral Research Fellow (2016-2020)

 - Project: Role of peptide tyrosine tyrosine (PYY) on pancreatic islet secretion and in Roux-en-Y gastric bypass surgery

-I obtained a Master degree in Biomolecular Sciences and Technologies in 2009 at the University of Pisa (Italy) and continued my master-thesis research at the European Institute of Oncology in Milan studying the molecular regulation of mitotic checkpoint.
-I moved to Heidelberg (Germany) in 2010 and completed my PhD study in molecular biology at the European Molecular Biology Laboratory (EMBL) and the Heidelberg University in October 2014 working on disorders of iron metabolism in the lab of Prof. Martina Muckenthaler and Prof. Matthias Hentze.
-Particularly, I investigated the relationship between the regulation of iron metabolism and innate immunity during acute inflammatory condition.
+Claudia obtained a Master degree in Biomolecular Sciences and Technologies in 2009 at the University of Pisa (Italy) and continued her master-thesis research at the European Institute of Oncology in Milan studying the molecular regulation of mitotic checkpoint.
+She moved to Heidelberg (Germany) in 2010 and completed her PhD study in molecular biology at the European Molecular Biology Laboratory (EMBL) and the Heidelberg University in October 2014 working on disorders of iron metabolism in the lab of Prof. Martina Muckenthaler and Prof. Matthias Hentze.
+In particular, Claudia investigated the relationship between the regulation of iron metabolism and innate immunity during acute inflammatory condition.

-In 2016 I was awarded a Novo Nordisk Postdoctoral Research Fellowship in the laboratories of Dr Reshma Ramracheya and Prof Patrik Rorsman at the Oxford Centre for Diabetes Endocrinology & Metabolism at the University of Oxford.
+In 2016, Claudia was awarded a Novo Nordisk Postdoctoral Research Fellowship in the laboratories of Dr Reshma Ramracheya and Prof Patrik Rorsman at the Oxford Centre for Diabetes Endocrinology & Metabolism at the University of Oxford.

-In my work I regularly employ secretion studies, islet isolation, light microscopy, cell culture and biochemical assays.
+In her work Claudia regularly employ secretion studies, islet isolation, light microscopy, cell culture and biochemical assays.
 I also collaborate with scientists for electrophysiology measurements and calcium imaging.